 The challenge is that most bought muffins are not high-quality foods, and they are filled with gluten and added sugars.
 I searched for one that gave me the satisfaction I was looking for and have adjusted it ever so slightly to remove the sweetener.
 Thank you to Elana’s Pantry for the original recipe.

 These make a great muffin base.
 Experiment with flavours.
-I have made choc chip, lemon zest (with a few drops of lemon juice added), chopped cranberries and plain.
+I have made choc chip, pesto and olive (my favourite) lemon zest (with a few drops of lemon juice added), chopped cranberries and plain.
 You can also add cinnamon or vanilla extract to the recipe.

 1 cup almond flour

 2 large eggs (or flax eggs for a vegan option)

 Preheat the oven to 180º Celsius.
 In one bowl combine the almond flour and bicarb.
 In a separate bowl combine the eggs and vinegar.
 Stir the dry ingredients into the wet ingredients and stir until combined.
 Scoop about ¼ cup of batter into each silicon muffin tray.
 Bake at 180º Celsius for 10-14 minutes until slightly browned around the edges.
 Cool in the pan for half an hour (it’s the hardest part of the entire process)

 Note: Almond flour has a very different consistency to regular flour.
 It’s heavier and wetter so don’t expect them to be very light and fluffy.
 They are decadent and filling, satiating and delicious.